Task Processing

 • cancelTask(int $id) This method cancels a task specified by its id.

-If you would like to use the text processing functionality in a client, there are also OCS endpoints available for this: OCS Text Processing API
+If you would like to use the task processing functionality in a client, there are also OCS endpoints available for this: OCS Task Processing API

 Tasks types